 Pressure washing is one of the fastest and easiest ways to clean your home’s exterior.
 You can use pressure washing to remove dirt and debris from your siding, porch, fence, driveway, and more.
-It can be tempting to try to pressure wash the outside of your house on your own.
+It can be tempting to try to DIY pressure wash the outside of your house.
 However, DIY pressure washing can cause more damage than it’s worth.
 Here are the potential dangers of DIY pressure washing that you should always be aware of.

 High-pressure water can cause injury

 If you haven’t used a pressure washer before, you’ll find that the hose is tough to control.
 The water is far stronger than you would be used to with a traditional garden hose and is forceful enough to cause serious injury.
 If you happen to lose control of the stream and point it at yourself or another person, you could easily send them to the hospital with muscle or bone damage.
 If there are any open wounds on the skin that get hit with high-pressure water, you could also end up with a bacterial infection.
 The high water pressure can open up even the smallest wounds and send all the chemicals from the water directly into the body.

 Pressure washing can damage your home and belongings

 The high-pressure water doesn’t only have the potential to hurt you – it also can seriously damage your home and anything else that might come into contact with the water.
 When misused, this high-pressure water can cut through paint and sealants, creating uneven and unstable surfaces.
 You could also end up inadvertently damaging your car or any other items that you have stored outside.
 Attempting to pressure wash your home yourself could end up costing much more in repairs and medical bills than you would pay for professional pressure washing.